 Food of Bulgaria – a Scrumptious Mixture of Balkan, Mediterranean, and Middle Eastern Characters

 My friend Naddya has the most comprehensive article on Bulgarian food on the web, so I am not going to delve very deep into this theme.
-Yet, there are certain things that cannot be omitted or are worth repeating again and again.
+Yet, there are certain things that cannot be omitted or are worth repeating.

 Banitsa – the Pastry that Makes You Orbit the Earth